ViewComfy/ViewComfy/README.md

 ![deploy a viewcomfy app](https://github.com/user-attachments/assets/23988845-2526-4a16-b93d-89a3d1a365b9)

 But ultimately, you can deploy your app on the hosting service of your choice.
-For example, there are some details on how to host the app on modal in the hosting-examples/modal folder.
+For example, there are some details on how to host the app on Modal in the hosting-examples/modal folder.

 ## Usage
 ### Form Editor